Stock events for Southwest Gas Holdings, Inc. (SWX)

 Ownership

-Southwest Gas Holdings, Inc. is largely owned by institutional shareholders, who hold 92.91% of the stock.
-Major institutional owners include BlackRock, Inc., Vanguard Group Inc, Corvex Management LP, Fmr Llc, State Street Corp, Maverick Capital Ltd, and Adage Capital Partners Gp, L.l.c.
-Carl C. Icahn is a significant individual shareholder, owning 15.28 million shares, representing 21.22% of the company.
+Southwest Gas Holdings, Inc. is largely owned by institutional shareholders (92.21%), with individual insiders holding 23.53%.
+Major institutional owners include BlackRock, Inc., Vanguard Group Inc., Fmr Llc, Corvex Management LP, State Street Corp, Maverick Capital Ltd., Adage Capital Partners Gp, L.l.c., and Geode Capital Management, Llc.
+The largest individual shareholder is Carl C. Icahn, owning 15.28 million shares, representing 21.14% of the company.

 Ask Our Expert AI Analyst